sonyarouje/RF24Node/README.md

 ##APIs
 begin: Accepts two parameters.
-Channel and Id of the device, say channel as '90' and Id as '00'--
+Channel and Id of the device, say channel as '90' and Id as '00'

-printDetails: Print the details of the connected rf24 module.--
+printDetails: Print the details of the connected rf24 module.

 readAsync: Pass a callback function whick takes two parameters.
-First parameter will give the address of the device that send the message and second one is the message.--
+First parameter will give the address of the device that send the message and second one is the message.

 write: Send a message to another module.
-Accepts address and message.--
+Accepts address and message.

 >Note: Message can be upto 24 character.